 The Soft Skills Job Readiness Training program focuses on interview preparation, plus workplace and retention success.
 Through the program, jobseekers develop a valuable set of tools for their job search, including instruction on producing a professional resume and how to discuss the content on it, problem solving and time management skills, and practice in answering difficult questions— especially surrounding their criminal justice involvement.
 Completion of this program is prerequisite for the Skills Training and Internship Programs listed below.

-We offer our youth, age 16-24, career exploration activities and advocacy opportunities to further connect them to their communities, as well as to their individual professional dreams.
+We offer all students career exploration activities and advocacy opportunities to further connect them to their communities, as well as to their individual professional dreams.

 Our counseling services ensure the alignment of students’ academic and career goals, and that they enroll in the appropriate wrap-around services to help them achieve professional success.